Posted 11/8/04:

-one of the more active bird clubs statewide.
-We are
+is known as one of the more active bird clubs statewide.
+We

 up some kind of race to keep us out there on the edge.

-In 2005 we will add another chapter to our book entitled Township
+In 2005 we added another chapter to our book entitled Township

 Birding.
 Your goal is to find as many